eidetic-av/Confluence/README.md

 # Confluence
-Node editor for live creation of audio-visual scenes in Unity.
+Node editor for live creation of audio-visual scenes within the Unity editor.

 This is very early development.
 A lot of features are not yet implemented and the code will probably change a lot.